 In this Speaker Series, we welcome our distinguished alumni back to inspire our students in their leadership journeys.
 As our students engage with these established leaders, we hope that they can develop fresh insights as well as outsights.
 Outsight is defined as the ability or capacity to perceive or anticipate external things.
 It enables them to see beyond themselves and beyond their normal frame of reference.
 With outsight, leaders tend to make better decisions because they can see the bigger picture.

-IP ACE Week takes place in Term 1 Week 10 as part of IP students’ holistic development.
+The TJC’s IP ACE Initiatives are important components in the holistic development of IP students.
 The programme adopts an experiential approach to nurture in IP students the desired outcomes of an ACE TJCian.
 Through a confluence of Stewardship, Leadership and Citizenship activities, students will be able to experience and reflect as an Active learner, Caring and committed citizen, and Ethical leader.